Presentation

 An exhibition space

 Since the refoundation of IHP in 1994, the library regularly hosts various exhibitions.
-Sometimes they are portrait exhibitions of great scientific figures, sometimes they are exhibitions mixing arts and sciences.
+Sometimes featuring portraits of major scientific figures, sometimes exhibits combining the arts and sciences, these installations are now part of the cultural program of the Maison Poincaré, IHP’s mathematics museum.